 EARLY LIFE:

-Lucy Ann Johnson was born Lucy Ann Carvell on October 14, 1935 in Skagway, Alaska.
-During her early life, she lived in various cities throughout the north, including Canada’s Yukon territory, where she lived from 1943 to 1952.
+Lucy Ann Johnson was born Lucy Ann Carvell on October 14, 1935, in Skagway, Alaska.
+During her early life, she lived in various cities throughout the north, including Canada’s Yukon territory, where she lived from 1943-52.

 Not long after her time in the Yukon, Lucy met Marvin Johnson, who would become her first husband.
 In 1954, the pair married in Blaine, Washington.
 They eventually settled in the northern area of Surrey, British Columbia, near 103 Avenue and 145A Street.